saikats5/angular2app2/README.md

 ngAfterViewInit() -- called after the component's view(and child views) has been initialized ngAfterViewChecked() -- called everytime the view (and child views) have been checked ngOnDestroy() -- called once the component is about to be destroyed

+import and implement angular lifecycle is good practice, it is not mandatory